-22. How does the initial quantitative pay for performance analysis affect the ultimate compensation-related vote recommendation?
+24. How does the initial quantitative pay-for-performance analysis affect the ultimate compensation-related vote recommendation?

-The quantitative pay for performance analysis serves as an initial screen to identify cases that suggest there has been a significant misalignment of CEO pay and performance.
+The quantitative pay-for-performance analysis serves as an initial screen to identify cases that suggest there has been a significant misalignment of CEO pay and performance.
 An elevated concern from the quantitative screen results in a more in-depth initial qualitative review of the company's pay programs and practices to identify the probable causes of the misalignment and/or mitigating factors.
 We note that any company can receive an in-depth qualitative review at ISS' discretion, and ISS reviews all companies' Compensation Discussion and Analysis and highlights noteworthy issues.
 A company with a Low quantitative concern level may receive an in-depth qualitative review, for example, if the prior say-on-pay proposal received substantial shareholder opposition.
-While the quantitative screen indicates potential pay for performance outliers, it is the result of ISS' in-depth qualitative evaluation that determines the vote recommendation.
+While the quantitative screen indicates potential pay-for-performance outliers, it is the result of ISS' in-depth qualitative evaluation that determines the vote recommendation.

-23. What are the factors that ISS considers in conducting the qualitative review of the pay for performance analysis?
+25. What are the factors that ISS considers in conducting the qualitative review of the pay-for-performance analysis?

-Below are some of the key factors that ISS generally considers in conducting the qualitative review of the pay for performance analysis:
+Below are some of the key factors that ISS generally considers in conducting the qualitative review of the pay-for-performance analysis:

-- The ratio of performance- to time-based equity awards; - > The overall proportion of performance-based compensation; - The completeness of disclosure; - The rigor of performance goals; - > The application of compensation committee discretion; - > The magnitude of pay opportunities; - > The company's peer group benchmarking practices; - Actual results of financial/operational metrics, such as growth in revenue, profit, cash flow, etc., both absolute and relative to peers; - Special circumstances related to, for example, CEO and executive turnovers or anomalous equity grant practices (e.g., bi-annual awards, special one-time grants); - > Realizable and realized pay compared to granted pay; and - Any other factors deemed relevant.
+- > The ratio of performance- to time-based incentive awards; - > The overall proportion of performance-based compensation; - > The completeness of disclosure; - The emphasis of objective and transparent metrics; - The rigor of performance goals; - > The application of compensation committee discretion; - > The magnitude of pay opportunities; - > The company's peer group benchmarking practices; - > Actual results of financial/operational metrics, including any non-standard adjustments to results; - Special circumstances such as CEO and executive turnovers or anomalous equity grant practices (e.g., bi-annual awards, special one-time grants); - Realizable and realized pay compared to granted pay; and - Any other factors deemed relevant.